impostorsguides/impostorsguides.github.io/rbenv/1-t-content.md

 }
 ```

 Here we do the same setup as in the last spec, but when we run the command, we pass the `--short` argument.
-We then assert that, instead of getting the full filepaths, we just get the shims’ names.
+We then assert that, instead of getting the full filepaths, we just get the shims' names.

 On to the file itself.